-Acciona has commissioned MNSolutions to work with the project and client teams responsible for the design of the line’s 15 stations, and to provide specialist advice in relation to passenger movement and circulation.
-One of the key components of the work are the microsimulation models that are being developed using Oasys MassMotion, enabling the analysis of the architectural projects and evaluate their ability to accommodate peak hour passenger demands as well as emergency evacuation conditions.
+One of the key components of the work MNSolutions have been carrying out are the microsimulation models that are being developed using pedestrian experience design software, Oasys MassMotion, enabling the analysis of the architectural projects and evaluate their ability to accommodate peak hour passenger demands as well as emergency evacuation conditions.

 MNSolutions’ Mike Nicholson is a specialist in crowd flow modelling and is leading the São Paulo Metro Line 6 work, and had this to say:

 “I continue to very impressed with MassMotion’s functionality, intuitiveness and analytical tools.
 The program’s ability to be able to seamlessly import BIM models has greatly assisted the development of the station simulation models.
 This coupled with the 3D interface has really brought the stations “to life”, to the benefit of the entire team, and significantly helped in identifying potential areas of improvement to increase passenger comfort and safety, in addition to helping to optimise the station infrastructure”.